dubeyaayush07/Thoughts/README.md

 # Thoughts
 An Android application to record you thoughts, ideas or just to jot down notes.
-It uses SQLite Database to store this notes locally.
+It uses SQLite Database to store these notes locally.